Anxiety of Getting Work Done on Your Mouth? Consider Sedation Dentistry

 -Those that may produce additional stress during a dental procedure

 -Those who possess sensitive teeth, gums, or heightened gag reflex

 -Those who have bodily pain that because of extended periods in the dental chair

 Oral Conscious Sedation – This session is typically applied to the use of medicinal sedatives to relax people during treatment.
 Oral Sedation is very effective for patients with severe dental anxiety.
 You will want to have a friend or family member bring you to the office and pick you up from the office as the effects of sedatives are can be long lasting, and patients shouldn’t drive until the medication is out of their system.
-Throughout your procedure, Dr. Richard Boatman and his team will change your level of sedation as needed utilizing nitrous oxide (laughing gas).
+Throughout your procedure, Dr. Richard Boatman and Dr. Jordan Spencer’s team will change your level of sedation as needed utilizing nitrous oxide (laughing gas).
 This enables us to modify the level of sedation based on personal response to sedatives.
 For many people, the effects of the sedative fade after a few hours, but patients should prepare to continue regular activities the day after any dental procedure.